 A very common mistake is to write a single CV and send it out to many companies, hoping that one in a hundred will buy it.
 The truth is that every job opening and every company needs to receive a CV prepared by the candidate specifically for them.

 Firstly, it will show that you are very motivated to work for them.
 And secondly, it will simply be a better match in their eyes, because the information you provide will answer their questions.

 Lying in a CV or at an interview is a very bad strategy.
 Recruiters can check facts and get references, and the true story will surface.
 It is better to be transparent from the start to avoid misunderstandings.
 The same goes for concealing information.

-It is ok not to mention some facts that you would like to avoid mentioning, however, if you are asked about them directly be honest.
+It is ok not to mention some facts that you would like to avoid mentioning, however, if you are asked about them directly to be honest.
 Unless you have a criminal record, you have nothing to hide.
 Everybody makes mistakes, and recruiters understand that.

-Try to stay positive while writing your CV and stay inspired by the future job prospects, and your wording will look much better in the end.
+Try to stay positive while writing your CV and stay inspired by future job prospects, and your wording will look much better in the end.